 There appears to be a significant increase in either clinical recognition, diagnosis, or cases of PANDAS.
 Our current observations have found a correlation of PANDAS with CIRS or chronic inflammatory response syndrome (aka biotoxin illness).
 The theory is that those who are reactive to mold and/or biotoxins will have an increased risk of a “leaky” brain barrier allowing the Strep to crossover and produce antibodies leading to the symptoms of PANDAS.
 We theorize additionally that those at risk for a more porous blood-brain barrier, in addition, have an increased porosity in the gastrointestinal tract, and may also likely show to be reactive to gluten, candida or yeast species, and possibly white refined sugar.
 Gluten, sugar, gut dysbiosis, and candida overgrowth are all linked to reduced immune vigilance and decreased gut barrier function.
 If this is the case, evaluation of PANDAS should include gluten intolerance or IgG evaluation, HLA testing for CIRS or mold reactivity, and antibody testing against Candida components.
 We believe a strong correlation will exist suggesting that a gluten-rich, and sugar abundant diet, increases the risk and symptoms of PANDAS significantly.

 Inflammation from PANS or PANDAS is observable within QEEG or brain maps.
 Brain maps provide descriptions of electrical brain patterns including Delta, Theta, Alpha, and Beta brain waves.
 PANDAS generally shows inflammation in Delta brain waves while eyes are closed.
 It is believed that when inflammation presents in the brain, that it disrupts the normal rhythms or electric patterns resulting in the neuropsychiatric symptoms observed in PANDAS.
-With the evidence suggestive of brain inflammation, Neurofeedback therapy has been successfully applied with the benefit of reducing inflammation in the brain and returning the patient back to the previous personality baseline before the onset of the PANDAS symptoms.
-Neurofeedback helps the brain reboot back to its previous state of health or brainwave balance.
-Neurofeedback is best done with the patient under treatment with prescription or herbal therapies designed to eliminate the strep infection and balance immune response.
+With the evidence suggestive of brain inflammation, Neurofeedback and Frequency Specific Microcurrent (FSM) therapy has been successfully applied with the benefit of reducing inflammation in the brain and returning the patient back to the previous personality baseline before the onset of the PANDAS symptoms.
+Neurofeedback and FSM help the brain reboot back to its previous state of health or brainwave balance.
+Neurofeedback and FSM are best done with the patient under treatment with prescription or herbal therapies designed to eliminate the strep infection and balance immune response.
 This can include dietary recommendations, specific cleanses, and immune and neurological support as previously described.